-A. Any for-profit entity which owns real property within Lehigh County and wishes to participate in a preferential county real estate tax program must, as a condition
+A. Any for-profit entity which owns real property within Lehigh County and wishes to participate in a preferential county real estate tax program must, as a condition of approval for the program, comply with the requirements of section 610.C.1.a-f.

-- B. A preferential county real estate tax program is any program which allows exemption, waiver, deferral, reduction or credit for County real estate taxes, either temporarily or permanently. - C. Exempt from this requirement are properties which are designated as Homestead, are enrolled in Act 319 or Act 515 programs, or are preserved farms under the County's farmland preservation program. - D. The required information shall be submitted to the County Fiscal Officer, and shall be posted on the County's website.
+B. A preferential county real estate tax program is any program which allows exemption, waiver, deferral, reduction or credit for County real estate taxes, either temporarily or permanently.

+C. Exempt from this requirement are properties which are designated as Homestead, are enrolled in Act 319 or Act 515 programs, or are preserved farms under the County's farmland preservation program.

+D. The required information shall be submitted to the County Fiscal Officer, and shall be posted on the County's website.